 - 350g Charlotte potato, scrubbed or peeled and halved lengthways if large

-- 2 large leek, trimmed (with some green left on) and halved both lengthways and crosswise, then washed
+- 2 large leeks, trimmed (with some green left on) and halved both lengthways and crosswise, then washed

 Like garlic and onion, leeks are a member of the allium family, but have their own distinct…

-- 3 large carrot, peeled and halved both lengthways and crosswise
+- 3 large carrots, peeled and halved both lengthways and crosswise

 The carrot, with its distinctive bright orange colour, is one of the most versatile root…

-- 6 small or 2 medium turnip, peeled, cut into thick rounds
+- 6 small or 2 medium turnips, peeled, cut into thick rounds